Surrogate Modeling for Explainable Predictive Time Series Corrections: Base model

 \begin{proposition} Let $(y_t)_{t=1}^n$ be a $\mathrm{AR(2)}$ sequence with coefficients $\varphi_1 \in \bbbr$, $\varphi_2<0$, then $y_t = \alpha \exp(-\beta (t-1))\cos(\omega (t-1) + \phi)$ for $t=1,\ldots,n$, with $\beta = - \frac{1}{2} \ln(-\varphi_2)$, $\omega = \arccos\left(\frac{1}{2} \varphi_1 \exp(\beta) \right)$, $\phi = \atan(\frac{y_1 \exp(-\beta) \cos \omega -y_2}{y_1\exp(-\beta) \sin \omega})$ and $\alpha = y_1\sqrt{1 + \tan^2 \phi }$. \end{proposition}

 Being able to switch between (\ref{eq:basemodel}) and (\ref{eq:ar}) allows obtaining physical interpretations of discrete time series data specific to explanations in the sense of SBAPC.
-The following statement provides a characterization of the $\mathrm{AR(2)}$ process dynamic in dependence of the initial conditions that is explicit in time and in the auto-regressive coefficients.
+In Proposition \ref{prop:combform} we provide a characterization of the $\mathrm{AR(2)}$ process dynamic in dependence of the initial conditions that is explicit in time and in the auto-regressive coefficients.